thoughtbot/maintaining-open-source-projects/book/04-quality.md

 ```

 This results in a 3×3×4 build matrix that will validate your project runs in the
-many combinations of rails version, ORM, and Ruby your users may have.
+many combinations of rails and ruby version, and database your users may have.

 By automating as many quality controls as possible in a CI environment, you will
-make sure there is visibility into the project’s different quality measures,
+make sure there is visibility into the project’s different quality measurements,
 helping your team and community take care of them.

 ## Choose your own priorities

-When you start a new project, more or less consciously you follow a set of values
+When you start a new project you follow a set of values and priorities, whether
-and priorities.
-You have a belief, taste or decision on what is most important
+you are conscious about it or not.
+You produce work with a belief, taste or
-for your project and community, and take care of those areas.
+deliberate decision on what is most important for your project and community,
+and take decisions based on that.

-An incomplete list of values one might prioritize are:
+An (incomplete) list of values one might prioritize are:

 * Reliability
 * Security